Back to blog

 With explicit motion (Kling-optimal):

-"A woman walks across a cobblestone street.
+"A woman walks across a wet cobblestone street.

 Motion: smooth gimbal tracking from her right side at walking